michaelpatrickpurcell/balloon-spectacular/README.md

 To advance a balloon, you move a balloon from its current state to the next.
   - All balloons begin in the packed state.
 All balloons in the packed state should be in the balloon deck.
   - To advance a balloon from the packed state to the unpacked state, you should remove it from the balloon deck and place it horizontally on one of the truck cards in the launch zone.
 You may not place a balloon on the safety vehicle.
-     - In a cooperative game, you may only unpack the first balloon (top card of the balloon deck) which is in the packed state.
-     - In a competitive game, you may unpack any balloon which is in the packed state.
 - To advance a balloon from the unpacked state to the inflated state, you should turn it so that it is placed vertically on its truck card.
 - To advance a balloon from the inflated state to the flying state, you should slide it into the bottom row of the play area directly above its truck card.
 It will then be flying at an altitude of one.
    - Balloons that are flying (at any altitude) may never be orthogonally adjacent to another balloon which is flying.
-   - In a cooperative game, balloons that are flying may never be diagonally adjacent to another balloon which is flying and with which it shares a colour.
 - To advance a ballon that is flying, you should slide it up one row so that its altitude increases by one.
    - The maximum altitude at which balloons can fly is four.
    - Balloons never descend (decrease their altitude) or move horizontally.